 1. Choose your wood.

-You'll want to choose a board that's as light as possible, so thin is good, but not too thin that it will bow over time or in a dry winter home.
-Barn boards are very dry so they're light to begin with.
+You'll want to choose a board that's as light as possible, so thin is good, but not too thin that it will bow over time or in a dry-heated home in winter.
+Barn boards are generally old and dry so they're light to begin with - no worries there.
 Tongue and groove floor boards are quite light as well.